 - Individuals don’t have to worry about “transitioning” back to normal life.

-Types of Drug and Alcohol Rehabs in West Virginia
+What Are the Types of Drug and Alcohol Rehabs in West Virginia?

 West Virginia drug and alcohol rehabs don’t all function the same.
 While many follow evidence-based methods, each has its own treatment philosophy, set of therapies, and amenities.
 Many are also designed for specific populations.